 - Customize fitting responses to your audience’s actions

 - Provide assistance to help processes go seamlessly and smoothly

 - Engage with new subscribers, through a triggered welcome series

 - Recapture a lost purchase or process

 TIP: Cart abandonment emails are required in eCommerce.
-When defining your strategy, set benchmarks for the amount of time to elapse prior to sending.
+When defining your strategy, set benchmarks for the amount of time to elapse prior to sending your emails.
 Consider whether you send a reminder or an email with the full cart details.
 Every brand has to find what works for them; there is no one-size-fits-all approach.